Siganus rivulatus: Venom

 S. rivulatus, like other rabbitfish, has venom glands associated with the spines in the fins and these spines can envenomate a human if the fish is handled incorrectly.
 The effect is very painful but there are no records of fatalities.
-The venom is a heat labile protein and any site where the body has been envenomated should be treated at as high a temperature as possible, 43-46℃.
-Anyone so envenomated should also be treated for possible infection too.
+The venom is a heat labile protein and any site where the body has been envenomated should be treated at as high a temperature as possible, 43-46 °C. Anyone so envenomated should also be treated for possible infection too.

 Distribution

 Siganus rivulatus has a natural range which extends along the east African coast from South Africa to the Red Sea, including the Comoros, Madagascar and the Seychelles.
-It was first recorded in the Mediterranean off the coast of Palestine in 1924, following entry thourgh the Suez Canal, and is now very common in the entire eastern Basin reaching as far as the Sicily channel and parts of the Adriatic Sea.
+It was first recorded in the Mediterranean off the coast of Palestine in 1924, following entry through the Suez Canal, and is now very common in the entire eastern Basin reaching as far as the Sicily channel and parts of the Adriatic Sea.